dev-Roshan-lab/symptom-predictor/README.md

 # symptom-checker
-Well all it asks, are your symptoms to diagnose what your are suffering from diseases if any
+Well all it asks, are your symptoms to diagnose what your are suffering from diseases if any The app.py is a Flask app that is readymade to be hosted on cloud computing platforms

 ## How to run
 ### windows